bertmclee/bertmclee/README.md

 ## Greetings! 👾 I'm Bert Lee, a Data Science Maverick at Yale!

 ### Who am I?
-* 📊 Yale MSDS candidate specializing in ML/DL/NLP and Business/Content Analytics with a focus on Big Data.
+* 🎓 Pursuing the zenith of data science with a Master's at Yale.
+I turn data into decisions and insights into action.
-* 🌐 Data Scientist with 3 years' professional experience at leading companies like Disney+ and DBS Bank.
+* 📈 From Disney+ magic to DBS Bank's strategic insights, I'm the maestro of data-driven stories.
-* 🚀 Actively seeking full-time roles from May 2024 in data science and analytics.
+* 🚀 Eyeing roles from May 2024 where I can orchestrate data into breakthrough business symphonies.
-* 🏋️‍♂️ Passionate about basketball and weightlifting, I find leadership as crucial in professional and personal growth.
+* 🏀 Baller by day, weightlifter by night.
+Off-court, I crunch numbers and pump iron with equal gusto.

 ### My Arsenal
 ![AWS](https://img.shields.io/badge/AWS-232F3E?style=for-the-badge&logo=amazonaws&logoColor=white)